Due to construction on the cottages, availability is currently limited. Please contact the HBS for information at 828-526-2602.

 Kitchen: Help yourself to our fully equipped kitchen facilities.
 If you are staying in Wright or Deacon cottage, the Weyman Dining Hall has a kitchen.
 Please mark all of your food items with your name and the date of your departure.
 Any unmarked items will be thrown out.
 Take all of your items (food and otherwise) with you when you leave, unless you make arrangements with someone else to assume ownership/responsibility.

 Cleaning: HBS is old.
-Most of our dormitories are less than dazzling but that’s part of the experience of staying at a field station.
+Most of our dormitories are less than dazzling, but that’s part of the experience of staying at a field station.
 We keep the dorms clean but also have to keep costs low.
 Our cleaning crew comes sparingly and irregularly and cannot do their job in a messy dorm.
 Please keep floors and surfaces tidy at all times.
 Primary responsibility for cleaning falls upon residents.
 If you leave the dorm in worse shape than when you arrived, you may be billed for additional costs of cleaning.

 LAUNDRY: Laundry facilities are in the Weyman building.
 The laundry room has a separate exterior entrance.
 Bring your own detergent.
 Please keep the laundry area clean and empty the lint collector in the dryer.
 Residents of Valentine and the Duplexes may use the washing machine and dryer in Valentine.
-Duplex residents should let the residents of Valentine aware that they are using the machines.
+Duplex residents should let the residents of Valentine know that they are using the machines.

 PHONE, FAX, INTERNET: The office phone number is 828.526.2602.
 The fax number is (828) 526-2797.
 We have campus-wide free Wi-Fi.
 Bring your laptop if you need computer access.